Explicit Approximations to Class Field Towers: Introduction

 for all $\epsilon > 0$, where the constant is effective and depends only on $\epsilon$.
 The family of fields $N$ that can be constructed in this way as $X$ varies can be constructed efficiently. \end{thm}

 One consequence of the above theorem is that fields of small root discriminant can be produced by adjoining to $\mathbb{Q}$ fourth roots of products of $\pm 1$ and fundamental units of real quadratic fields whose discriminants involve only one or two primes.
+There is a significant advantage to being able to construct $N$ by adjoining to $L$ the square roots of units.
+For example, we will show elsewhere that this implies the ring of integers $O_N$ of $N$ is a free module over the ring of integers of $L$, with a basis that can be described explicitly using the $\sqrt{w_{i,j}}$ appearing in Theorem \ref{thm:main}.
+This is relevant to the use of $O_N$ in cryptography.

 To make the proof unconditional we rely on a strong conditional Chebotarev density theorem of Pierce, Turnage-Butterbaugh and Wood in \cite{PTW}.
 We use work of Kowalski and Michel in \cite{KM} to show that for most of the fields we must consider, the hypotheses of this conditional theorem are met.
-It is fortunate that the zeta functions that arise are products of L-functions associated to either Dirichlet characters or odd two-dimensional Galois representations.
-By work of Deligne and Serre, the Ramanujan-Petersson conjecture is known for these L-functions, and one has strong convexity bounds for them, due to their connection to automorphic forms.
+It is fortunate that the zeta functions that arise are products of $L$-functions associated to either Dirichlet characters or odd two-dimensional Galois representations.
+By work of Deligne and Serre, the Ramanujan-Petersson conjecture is known for these $L$-functions, and one has strong convexity bounds for them, due to their connection to automorphic forms.

+Higher dimensional automorphic representations have also been used to construct particular number fields of high degree and small root discriminant.
+A particular example is due to Demb\'el\'e \cite{Dem} and Serre \cite{Serre}.
+They use a Hilbert modular form of level $1$ and parallel weight $2$ over the maximal totally real subfield of the cyclotomic field $\mathbb{Q}(\zeta_{32})$ to construct a non-solvable Galois extension $K$ of $\mathbb{Q}$ that is unramified outside of $2$, having degree $2^{19}\cdot 3^2 \cdot 5^2 \cdot 17^{2} \cdot 257^2$ and root discriminant $\le 55.394388\ldots$.
+However, their construction does not provide an explicit basis for $K$ over $\mathbb{Q}$.

 There are many variations on Construction \ref{con:doit} that lead to sharper results with more complicated statements.
 For example, a variation on this construction produces a field $N'$ with

 By comparison, when $\zeta$ is a root of unity of order $512 = 2^9$ one has